glennsimon/my-test/README.md

 # my-test
-A simple repo to play in github
+A simple repo to play in github.
+I am editing it with vim.